WICG/turtledove/FLEDGE.md

     bidding script URL, and render URL, then it will be presented to `reportWin()` and `reportResult()`.
 See
     [Reporting IDs](#54-reporting-ids-in-reporting) for more details.
-*   buyerAndSellerReportingIdRequired: (optional) A boolean that when true, indicates this bid should be thrown away if the k-anonymity check on the `selectedBuyerAndSellerReportingId` fails.
-Setting this to true indicates that reporting of this bid would not operate correctly were the `selectedBuyerAndSellerReportingId` not presented to `reportWin()` and `reportResult()`.
+*   selectedBuyerAndSellerReportingIdRequired: (optional) A boolean that when `true`, indicates this bid should be thrown away if the k-anonymity check on the `selectedBuyerAndSellerReportingId` fails.
+Setting this to `true` indicates that reporting of this bid would not operate correctly were the `selectedBuyerAndSellerReportingId` not presented to `reportWin()` and `reportResult()`.
 See [Reporting IDs](#54-reporting-ids-in-reporting)